NilsHellwig/portfolio/src/data/blog-entries/vllm-guided-decoding.md

-# Guided Decoding for NER: Enabling Batch Inference with Text-Specific Constraints in vLLM

 When working with named entity recognition (NER) and structured extraction tasks using large language models, ensuring that the model outputs valid, structured data is critical. vLLM is a fast and memory-efficient inference engine for LLMs that stands out as the only framework combining high-throughput batch processing with guided decoding capabilities through regex patterns and context-free grammars.
 Under the hood, vLLM leverages PagedAttention to manage key-value caches efficiently and continuous batching to maximize GPU utilization by dynamically scheduling requests.

 However, a fundamental limitation emerges when processing multiple texts in a batch: vLLM's guided decoding applies a single regex pattern or grammar to all examples.
 Each text in NER tasks requires its own unique constraints based on the entities and phrases it contains.
 I modified vLLM to support per-example structured outputs, enabling both accuracy and speed through batch inference with text-specific constraints.